Vibhor Sogani

-Vibhor Sogani (born 1967) is a prominent Indian artist and designer, known for his innovative public art installations and contributions to the field of design through several community art projects.
+Vibhor Sogani (born 1967) is an Indian artist and designer known for his large-scale public art installations.
+His work, which spans various mediums, sits at the intersection of sculpture, spatial design, and public engagement, often reflecting themes of growth, transformation, and cultural heritage.
+One of Sogani’s most significant public art installations is Sprouts, located near the AIIMS flyover in New Delhi.

-Born in Jaipur, he has been living and working in New Delhi for the past 25 years.
-His work, which spans various mediums, often reflects themes of growth, transformation and cultural heritage.
-One of Sogani's most significant public art installation is "Sprouts", located near the AIIMS flyover in New Delhi.
+Born in Jaipur, Sogani has been living and working in the Delhi NCR region for over 25 years.
+He received the IIID Design Excellence Honours from the Indian Institute of Interior Designers in 2022 and the Lifetime Design Excellence Award from the World Design Organisation in 2025.

 Early life and education

 Vibhor Sogani was born in Jaipur, Rajasthan, where he cultivated an early interest in art and design.
 He pursued formal education in Industrial Design at the National Institute of Design in Ahmedabad, completing his studies in 1992.

 Career

 Vibhor Sogani Studio

 In 1993, Vibhor Sogani founded his own design studio, which has been instrumental in shaping his career, providing a platform for Sogani to create both design and artistic works.

 In the initial years, he engaged in a wide range of creative projects in the areas of exhibition, graphic, retail and product design, for some of the top global brands.
-Given his diverse interests, he also handled projects like developing India’s first few Go‐ Karting tracks, upgradation of copper craft in Kashmir, designing & producing some of the prominent trophies for international sports matches & Government events.
+Given his diverse interests, he also handled projects like developing India's first few Go‐ Karting tracks, upgradation of copper craft in Kashmir, designing & producing some of the prominent trophies for international sports matches & Government events.

 Sogani was nominated by the Government of India as the member of the governing body to the Indian Design Council.